 Mapping out the nucleon spectrum and the excitation strengths of individual resonances is a powerful way to answer a central question of hadron physics: "What are the effective degrees of freedom as the excited states are probed at different distance scales?".
-The theory of the strong interaction, Quantum Chromodynamics (QCD), not only allows for the existence of baryons with dominant gluonic contributions (hybrid baryons), but Lattice QCD (LQCD) calculations have now also predicted several baryon states with a dominant gluonic admixture to the wave function, and with the lowest mass hybrids approximately 1.3 GeV above the nucleon ground state [8], i.e. in the range of W = 2.2 GeV to 2.5 GeV.
+The theory of the strong interaction, Quantum Chromodynamics (QCD), not only allows for the existence of baryons with dominant gluonic contributions (hybrid baryons), but Lattice QCD (LQCD) calculations have now also predicted several baryon states with a dominant gluonic admixture to the wave function, and with the lowest mass hybrids approximately 1.3 GeV above the nucleon ground state [5], i.e. in the range of W = 2.2 GeV to 2.5 GeV.
+These studies of exotic baryons are of current interest given the evidence of new pentaquarks state by the LHCb Collaboration that provides evidence for baryon degrees of freedom beyond the three constituent quarks [6].

 In contrast to the meson sector, hybrid baryons have quantum numbers that are also populated by ordinary three-quark states.
 Hybrid baryons hence mix with these three-quark excited states or with dynamically generated states making the identification of gluonic baryons more difficult.
-However a distinctively different Q^2 evolution of the hybrid-baryon electrocouplings is expected considering the different color-multiplet assignments for the quark-core in a regular versus a hybrid baryon, i.e. color singlet versus octet, which also calls for low photon virtualities as the preferential regime for studies of the hybrid-baryon electrocouplings.
+However a distinctively different Q^2 evolution of the hybrid-baryon electrocouplings is expected considering the different color-multiplet assignments for the quark-core in a regular versus a hybrid baryon [7], i.e. color singlet versus octet, which also calls for low photon virtualities as the preferential regime for studies of the hybrid-baryon electrocouplings.
 The search for new hybrid baryon states with the glue as an extra constituent beyond the three constituent quarks will be performed by focusing on measurements at $Q^2 < 2.0 \text{ GeV}^2$ where the expected magnitudes of the hybrid electroexcitation amplitudes are maximal.

-Analyses of meson electroproduction from CLAS data have shown to be most effective in providing information on the internal structure several excited states including: $\Delta(1232)3/2^+$, $N(1440)1/2^+$, $N(1520)3/2^-$, $N(1535)1/2^-$, $\Delta(1620)1/2^-$, $N(1680)5/2^+$, and $N(1710)1/2^+$ [9, 10, 11].
+Analyses of meson electroproduction from CLAS data have shown to be most effective in providing information on the internal structure several excited states including: $\Delta(1232)3/2^+$, $N(1440)1/2^+$, $N(1520)3/2^-$, $N(1535)1/2^-$, $\Delta(1620)1/2^-$, $N(1680)5/2^+$, and $N(1710)1/2^+$ [8, 9, 10].
 Moreover a new $N'(1720)3/2^+$ resonance has been discovered by complementary analysis of photo- and electroproduction cross sections of the $p\pi^+\pi^-$ final state from a proton target [2].